ropensci/neotoma/README.md

 `neotoma` is part of the [rOpenSci](http://ropensci.org) project and is also hosted on [Figshare](http://dx.doi.org/10.6084/m9.figshare.677131)

 For more information on the package please refer to:

 Goring, S., Dawson, A., Simpson, G. L., Ram, K., Graham, R. W., Grimm, E. C., & Williams, J. W..
-(2015). neotoma: A Programmatic Interface to the Neotoma Paleoecological Database, 1(1), Art.
+(2015). neotoma: A Programmatic Interface to the Neotoma Paleoecological Database. *Open Quaternary*, 1(1), Art.
 2. DOI: [10.5334/oq.ab](http://doi.org/10.5334/oq.ab)

 ### Development